auioc/itemexporter-mcmod/README.md

 ## License

-AddrLimiter is licensed under the **GNU General Public License v3.0**.
+ItemExporter is licensed under the **GNU General Public License v3.0**.
 The full license is in the [LICENSE](/LICENSE) file.